cowprotocol/cow-sdk/README.md

 // We can inspect the Order details in the CoW Protocol Explorer console.log(`https://explorer.cow.fi/rinkeby/orders/${orderId}`)

+// You can also override defaults params when using CowApi methods const orderId = await cowSdk.cowApi.sendOrder(
+  {
+    order: { ...order, ...signedOrder },
+    owner: '0x1811be0994930fe9480eaede25165608b093ad7a',
+  },
+  { chainId: 1, isDevEnvironment: false }
+)
 ```

 SDK also includes a Metadata API to interact with AppData documents and IPFS CIDs